kenstott/hasura-connectors/csv-connector/README.md

-# Data Connector Agent Reference Implementation
+# Data Connector CSV Implementation

-This directory contains a barebones implementation of the Data Connector agent specification which fetches its data from static JSON files.
-It can be used as a reference implementation for testing, and as a reference for developers working on backend services.
+This directory contains a CSV/XLSX/JSON implementation of the Data Connector agent specification which fetches its data from a spark context.

 ## Requirements